nihal29055/NASA-SPACE-APP/README.md

 - **30-day video series**: Each video breaks down specific aspects of the PACE mission.
 - **Educational content**: Learn about Earth’s ecosystems, atmospheric aerosols, and the significance of clouds.
-- **Data Visualization**: Access to real-time and archived visual data related to the PACE mission.
+- **Data Visualization**: Access to real-time and archived visual data related to the PACE mission , and many more features

 ## Installation